 I know, that name probably doesn’t sound very cool.
 I thought about calling it Easter Soup since it’s such a convenient meal to make with your leftover Easter ham .
 And who doesn’t need a leftover easter ham recipe?!
 It’s actually really delicious.
 I have no clue why simple can be so amazing, but it is.
 Plus, you really don’t do anything all day.
 I don’t even peel the potatoes, but you totally can if you want.
 Actually, I’m getting a little ahead of myself.
 Let’s take a step back.
 A quick note first, we actually bought a ham hock from our favorite pork farm, Christiansen.
 You can order online.
 Seriously the best pork ever.

 Ok, so Easter is awesome.
 I love the colors.
-I love what it reminds us of (you can click here to read about my personal faith and why I believe what I believe).
+I love what it reminds us of.
 I love the food.
 I love the food.
 Oh, huh, guess I already said that… Seriously though, I love Easter.
 It’s kinda funny but for as much as I love a juicy spiral baked ham, we really only eat it at Christmas and Easter.
 I have no clue why.
 We ate it occasionally for Sunday dinner growing up, but for some reason I don’t take the time to make it.
 After we had a ham dinner growing up, my mom always made ham hock soup with the leftovers.
 It’s simple, filling, and yummy.

 I know that 90% of you are probably like me, you have a hunk of ham leftover after dinner.
 The ham itself can easily be used for killer ham and cheese sandwiches on these killer potato rolls, but what about the bone with all of that yummy meat hanging off?
 Here’s your solution.
 Take the ham hock (that middle bone) and place it in a large stock pot.
 Fill it with water until it just covers it.
 Let it come to a soft boil (like medium, or medium low heat) and let it cook all day long or at least 3-4 hours.
 The meat will be falling off the bone and you’ll have a yummy broth for soup.